 8. Include a newsletter signup option on your social media business pages, too.

 9. Give customers who shop at your physical storefront a flier encouraging them to sign up for your newsletter and to like your Facebook page.
-For ease of use for smart phone owners, include a QR code on the flier that they can scan to get to an online signup form.
+For ease of use for smart phone owners, include instructions to send a text to sign up for your newsletter. as well as a QR code they can scan if they prefer to get to an online signup form.

 11. Send out email promotions regularly starting now.
 Doing so keeps your brand top of mind, and may win sales for you before the holiday shopping season starts.